Girls for Gender Equity: Sisters in Strength (SIS)

-The Coalition for Gender Equity in Schools
+The Coalition for Gender Equity in Schools (CGES)

-The Coalition for Gender Equity in Schools' (CGES) mission is to end sexual harassment and violence in schools by empowering young people to speak up and fight against negative normalized behaviour, including offensive or harmful comments, LGBT bullying, and unwanted touches.
-GGE is the lead organizer of this alliance of students, teachers, parents, and other school community members that are focused on changing the culture of schools and creating a sense of community that is rooted in mutual respect.
+The mission of the Coalition for Gender Equity in Schools (CGES) is to end sexual harassment and violence in schools by empowering young people to speak up and fight against negative, normalized behavior, including offensive or harmful comments, LGBTQ discrimination, and unwanted or non-consensual touches.
+GGE is the lead organizer of this alliance of students, teachers, parents, and other school community members who are focused on changing the culture of schools and creating a sense of community that is rooted in mutual respect.